erc20devmkt/erc2fai/secrets-app/README.md

-# Wallet OTP Frontend

-I bootstrapped this with Create-React-App

-If you're running it locally, create your own .env file based on the sample
+Create your own .env file based on the sample